 ASHRAE Standard 90.1, entitled Energy Standard for Buildings Except Low-Rise Residential Buildings, provides minimum requirements for energy efficient designs for buildings, including both new construction and renovation projects.
-Standard 90.1 is continually maintained and updated due to rapid changes in technology and energy prices with the most recent version published in 2013.
+Standard 90.1 is continually maintained and updated due to rapid changes in technology and energy prices with the most recent version published in 2022.
 Federal law requires that all states adopt Standard 90.1 as a base energy code or have an energy code that is at least as stringent as Standard 90.1.
-Table 1 shows the USGPM/HP ratings for cooling towers and closed circuit cooling towers and btu/h·hp for condensers according to Standard 90.1.
+Table 1 on the next page shows the USGPM/HP ratings for cooling towers and closed circuit cooling towers and btu/h·hp for condensers according to Standard 90.1.
+The latest version includes dry cooler minimum efficiency requirements which will help to level the playing field between air cooled and evaporatively cooled systems.
+Certification coverage for dry coolers will likely be included in the 2025 version though BAC Representatives should promote the CTI certification program as soon as it is officially announced so Customers can choose between fully rated dry and evaporative heat rejection alternatives, which will give a decided advantage to evaporative heat rejection equipment.